Hopkinton, Massachusetts: Geography

+Hopkinton village is in the center of town, at the intersection of Main Street (Massachusetts Route 135) with Cedar Street/Grove Street (Massachusetts Route 85).
+The neighborhood of Woodville is in the western part of the town, along Route 135 at the north end of Whitehall Reservoir.
+Hopkinton State Park is in the northern part of the town, extending northeast into Ashland.

+According to the United States Census Bureau, the town has a total area of 27.9 sqmi, of which 26.2 sqmi are land and 1.6 sqmi, or 5.85%, are water.
+Besides Whitehall Reservoir, notable water bodies include Hopkinton Reservoir in the north, in Hopkinton State Park, and North Pond and Echo Lake in the south.
+Whitehall Reservoir and Hopkinton Reservoir drain north to the Sudbury River, part of the Concord River watershed leading to the Merrimack River.
+North Pond, in the southwestern part of town, forms the headwaters of the Mill River, which flows south to join the Blackstone River in Rhode Island.
+Echo Lake, in the southeastern part of town, is at the headwaters of the Charles River, which flows east to Boston Harbor.

 Climate

 The climate in Hopkinton tends to be hot and humid during the summer, with daily high temperatures averaging in the 80s.
 Temperatures in the 90s are also known to occur between June and August as high-pressure air masses push in from the south.
 Winters are typical of areas inland and west of Boston.
 Snowfall averages around 45" but can vary tremendously from season to season.

-The warmest month of the year is July with an average minimum and maximum temperature of 65 °F and 84 °F respectively.
-The coldest month of the year is January with an average minimum and maximum temperature of 20 and 40 °F respectively.
+The warmest month of the year is July, with an average minimum and maximum temperature of 65 °F and 84 °F respectively.
+The coldest month of the year is January, with an average minimum and maximum temperature of 20 and 40 °F respectively.